CharlieInRain/docs-site/docs/smart-chain/developer/deploy/truffle.md

 $ truffle migrate --network testnet
 ```

-Contract will be deployed on Binance Chain Chapel Testnet, it look like this:
+Contract will be deployed on BNB Beacon Chain Chapel Testnet, it look like this:

 ```js
 1_initial_migration.js